caplabnyu/sapbenchmark/readme_SAP.txt

 To ensure correct dependency, the whole sapbenchmark folder should be downloaded as it is from GitHub Data from different subsets can be loaded using the load_data() function sourced from "analysis/shared/util.R"

-large brm models (rds files) are downloadable at https://drive.google.com/drive/u/0/folders/1OAbjV7X8JvvrIxfxhoAvAkHNhGyxC4uN and https://drive.google.com/drive/u/0/folders/1DZn5hnk_mFetL1DKBmgcnHhRzPhy4UaK These models were constructed using the script in "analysis/spr/script_brm_prediction_subsetname.R" on NYU's greene HPC.
+Large brm models (rds files) are downloadable at https://drive.google.com/drive/u/0/folders/1OAbjV7X8JvvrIxfxhoAvAkHNhGyxC4uN and https://drive.google.com/drive/u/0/folders/1DZn5hnk_mFetL1DKBmgcnHhRzPhy4UaK These models were constructed using the script in "analysis/spr/script_brm_prediction_subsetname.R" on NYU's greene HPC.